Hourly workers still have leverage as US hiring booms

 “We were well aware our wages have not kept up with inflation,” she said.
 “And we had tried to voice concerns in the past, through surveys and other channels.
 The company wasn’t listening.”

-Trader Joe’s workers in Minneapolis, Minn. and Boulder, Colo., have also filed for union elections, with the Minneapolis location slated to hold its vote next week.
+Trader Joe’s workers in Minneapolis and Boulder, Colorado, have also filed for union elections, with the Minneapolis location slated to hold its vote next week.

 “Among workers — and particularly low wage workers — there’s been a reigniting of the understanding that employers are seeing record profits while wages haven’t kept up,” Shierholz said.
 “I don’t think that will fade away as quickly.
 Some of what low-wage workers have gained in terms of bargaining power is not going away.”